Connect to NemLog-in with SAML 2.0

 - Remove the original privilege claim from the claims pipeline.

-You are done.
-The SAML 2.0 up-party can now be used as an up-party for down-parties in the track.
+The SAML 2.0 authentication method can now be used as an authentication method for application registrations in the environment.

 Logging

-NemLog-in requires requests and responses to be logged including the signature proof and stored for half a year (180 days).
-It is also required to log which identity have done login and logout of which session, at what time and the IP address.
+NemLog-in requires requests and responses (including signature proof) to be logged and stored for half a year (180 days).
+It is also required to log which identity has logged in and out of which session, at what time and the IP address.

-FoxIDs default log errors and events including the time and the IP address.
+FoxIDs default log records errors and events including the time and the IP address.

-The log level NemLog-in require is configured in the FoxIDs log settings:
+The log level NemLog-in requires is configured in the FoxIDs log settings:

 - Enable